eOCDS-Extensions/eOCDS-reviewProcedures/README.md

         "id": "lot-2"
       }
     ],
-    "reviewPeriod": {}
+    "reviewPeriod": {},
+    "criteria": []
   }
 }
 ```

+### Complaints on conditions
 Somewhere during submission period (within determined review period), a complaint on the conditions appears.
 This complaint containts:
-- complainer info
+- complainant info
+- high-level description of complaint
 - responsible party
 - initial schedule
-- documents
+- any documents related to this complaint
-- objections (basically what *complainer* wants *responsible party* to do.
+- objections (basically what *complainant* wants *responsible party* to do.
 But this specific information provided in a bit structured way: not only free-text description but also):
  - machine-readable relations on kind and precise id of the object of complaint (in this case - lot)
  - classification according to Review Bodies' approach to systemize subjects of complaint (in Moldova, for example, there is a classifier of twelve main subjects of complaint)
  - set of requested actions to be taken to satisfy an objection

 And as [Chris Smith mentioned](https://github.com/open-contracting/standard/issues/598#issuecomment-346432364) - this first appeal addressed to the Procuring Entity.
-It works in the same way in Ukraine: first, you have to ask Procuring Entity and if not satisfied - second kick - Review Body
+And if not satisfied - to Review Body

 ```
 {